arinicholas/Test_rep_8_Aug/README.md

 # Test_rep_8_Aug_PRATICE SANDPIT
-A practice repository for 394 Group Project for group 11
+## A practice repository for 394 Group Project for group 11
+TEST EDIT OF THE README FILE

 Team Members:
 * Ken MacIver